'We've been living in anguish,' parents of missing Dapchi schoolgirls say

 'National disaster'

-Nigeria's President Muhammadu Buhari has apologized and called the incident a "national disaster" and said more troops and surveillance aircraft had been deployed to search the entire territory for the unknown number of missing students.
+Nigeria's President Muhammadu Buhari has apologized, calling the incident a "national disaster" and saying that troops and surveillance aircraft have been deployed to search the entire territory for the missing students.

 Buhari promised the families of the missing girls that they'll be found and their attackers brought to justice.